Frequently Asked Questions

 What age range will SUMM focus on?

-SUMM will focus on engaging students in elementary and middle school, and their families.
+SUMM focuses on engaging students in elementary and middle school, and their families.
 We will inspire marvel and instill joy in math learning at this critical juncture, which will impact their opportunities and fulfillment for the rest of their personal and professional lives.

 We will also have SUMMthing for everyone!
 Most exhibits will have a “low-floor, high-ceiling” aspect that will capture interest and provide learning opportunities to a broad range of visitors.
 Educational outreach events both inside and out in the community will be tailored to age-ranges and encourage participants to learn in community.